Corbett Price: Kurron Shares of America

 In 1990, Price started Kurron Shares of America.
-Within years and after leveraging political ties to Bill Thompson, who served on Kurron's board, Price became CEO of Interfaith Medical Center a hospital serving Brooklyn's poorest neighborhoods.
+Within years and after leveraging political ties to Bill Thompson, who was on Kurron's board, Price became CEO of Interfaith Medical Center a hospital serving Brooklyn's poorest neighborhoods.
 He was splitting time between two full-time hospital CEO jobs yielding an estimated $1.5 million in pay a year, as well as private consulting projects, including a $600,000 contract to conduct a financial analysis of D.C.
 General Hospital.
 Under Kurron's management, Interfaith was bankrupted.
 Price and Kurron managed to secure another contract to manage the bankruptcy restructuring.

 Local 1199 and the New York State Nursing Association filed objections to Kurron's contract, charging that Price did not even visit the hospitals where he was listed as CEO and that he was a shadow manager.
 In 2013, the New York State Department of Health canceled Kurron's contract, citing illegal bonuses and operations that were chaotic, and barred it from managing the hospital.

 Another contract held by Kurron to provide services to the Government of Bermuda was terminated after the government found that the contract spent exorbitant amounts on consultant fees.
 After Kurron won the five-year $13.5 million over Johns Hopkins University, the friendship between Price and former Bermuda premier Ewart Brown was cited as an explanation.
 Ultimately, the hospital Kurron was charged with turning around had to close its continuing care unit.